SansGuidon/bookmarks/README.md

 * [Tim Ottinger](https://www.industriallogic.com/blog/managing-programmers/) - (2017) Managing Programmer Productivity
 * [Tim Ottinger](http://agileotter.blogspot.be/2017/11/taking-breaks-in-disciplined-way.html) - (2017) Taking Breaks in a Disciplined Way | Take breaks otherwise pairing will drain your energy
 > we don't take breaks because we are tired, we take breaks so that we are never tired.
+* [Bill Wake](https://www.industriallogic.com/blog/multiple-asserts-are-ok/) - (2015) Multiple Asserts Are OK | Some people suggest we should restrict ourselves to a single assertion per test.
+Are multiple asserts in a test ever OK?

 ## Programmer humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers